 The 80/20 Rule aka The Pareto Principle

 Have you heard of the 80/20 rule?
-It’s a general saying that’s used heavily in the business world and it goes something like this:
+It’s a saying that’s used heavily in the business world.
+It goes something like this:

 80% of your sales come from 20% of your clients.